rackerlabs/technical-blog/content/blog/2020/2020-12-16-kibana-default-index-pattern/index.md

 ### Bring your own index pattern

-Or skip to the next section – we’ll provide one for you to use.
+Or skip to the next section&mdash;we can provide one for you to use.

 #### Generate the index pattern

 You can create your own index pattern by hand, but we’re going to rely on Kibana to generate one for us.
 Use the Kibana web console to create the index pattern first.
-You can use the wizard when you first login, or you can do it later using the following steps:
+You can use the wizard when you first log in, or you can do it later by using the following steps:

 1. Log in to the Kibana console.